top of page

 Directions

-Place beef in the freezer for 30 minutes to 1 hour to firm up ( this is optional but makes it easier to cut when firm).
+Place the beef in the freezer for 30 minutes to 1 hour ( this is optional but it makes it easier to cut when firm).

-Trim off ALL excess fat from beef.
-Slice beef into THIN strips- 1/8 to 1/4 inch. (slice WITH the grain for chewy or AGAINST the grain for tender).
+Trim off ALL excess fat from the beef then slice into THIN strips- 1/8 to 1/4 inch. (slice WITH the grain for chewy or AGAINST the grain for tender).

-Preheat oven to 175°F. Line baking sheet (s) with aluminum foil and place wire rack on top of the foil.
+Preheat the oven to 175°F. Line a baking sheet ( or sheets) with aluminum foil and place a wire rack on top of the foil.
+Transfer the beef to paper towels and pat dry, discarding the marinade.

-Bake for 4 hours or until beef is dry and firm to your liking (flipping over halfway).
+Arrange the beef slices in a single layer on the wire rack.
+Bake for 4 hours or until the beef is dry and firm to your liking, flipping over halfway.

 Cool for a couple of hours before storing in an airtight container.
-It’s important to remove any moisture before storing as it helps to last longer.
+It’s important to remove any moisture before storing as it last longer.

 bottom of page